vonovak/react-navigation-props-mapper/README.md

 }
 ```

-You don't like this because you don't want your code to be tightly coupled to react-navigation (maybe you're coming from ex-navigation and your screen components are not compatible with the react-navigation's way of passing props) and perhaps don't find this very elegant.
+This works well but if you don't want your code to be tightly coupled to `react-navigation` (maybe because you're migrating from another navigation lib) or if you simply want to work with navigation params the same way as with any other props (and have them typed), this package will help.

-This small package offers two functions to ease working with the props from react-navigation:

 ### `withMappedNavigationProps`